-• Bleeding can continue for up to 6 weeks after delivery, and it can stop and restart during this time.
+Bleeding can continue for up to 6 weeks after delivery, and it can stop and restart during this time.
 It can be heavy the first few days with some clots, and continue light to moderate after that.
 You may actually have a menstrual cycle after this time.
+Bleeding can also be heavier if you are breast-feeding as the uterus contracts.